trentbrivers/Project-Development-3308/FINAL_REPORT.md

 Upon clicking start game the primarily driving function initialize game is called from db/core.py.
 ![Start_Game_Screen.png](/img%2FStart_Game_Screen.png)
-This function queries the DataBase and constructs local arrays of questions, answers, and point values, which are passed through the React Routing to the frontend as JSON arrays where they are visualizing displayed on the game board.
+This function queries the database and constructs local arrays of questions, answers, and point values, which are passed through React Routing to the frontend as JSON arrays where they are eventually used to render the updated game board.
 The category and single or double jeopardy tags are encoded in the array index positions.

 ![Game_Board.png](/img%2FGame_Board.png)